Ffestiniog Travel blog

 This blog by Ffestiniog Travel tour leader, John Robson, brings to life one of our popular tours, a circular rail journey around Ireland, which he led in 2018 – a recollection from the viewpoint of a tour leader!
-A near identical 10-day tour will be repeated in June 2022 which is now available to book online.
-As travel continues to be restricted let John’s words and memories transport you on a written journey through the ‘Emerald Isle’!
+Let John’s words and memories transport you on a written journey through the ‘Emerald Isle’!

 Leading a tour is a very fulfilling experience, but it is not without its frustrations along the way as you face obstacles beyond your control en route!
 Such was the start of the 2018 Far West of Ireland tour.
 I took a leisurely rail journey to Holyhead, having stopped in Chester for a few hours to enjoy the sunny September day and completed a full lap of the walls!
 My onward journey took me on a pleasant run along the North Wales coast in the late afternoon sunshine and I was pleasantly surprised to find that my B&B, was one I had stayed at before, many years ago.

 I had plenty of time the next morning to explore Holyhead and visited the remains of the Roman Fort and St. Cybi’s Church.
 The church is noted for its stained glass windows produced by William Morris to designs by Edward Burne-Jones.